thankthemaker/rESCue/README.md

 The battery level is monitored against the configured values.
 If the battery level drops close the configured value, the piezo buzzer will give you a warning tone.
 If the battery level drops under the configured value, an alarm tone sounds.

-If a WS28xx stripe is connected, the battery level will also been shown in 100/PIXEL_NUMBER steps.
-(Coming soon)
+If a WS28xx stripe is connected, the battery level will also been shown in 100/PIXEL_NUMBER steps, e.g. if a stipe with 5 pixel is connected, each pixel represents 20% of the capacity.
+Every single pixel is further subdivided and changes color from green to red.

 For further information on measuring voltages with the ESP32, check this [great video](https://www.youtube.com/watch?v=5srvxIm1mcQ).